Anthony Abell College: History

-The early education began in 1952.
-Anthony Abell College founded in December 1952 and was known as the Government English School.
+The school founded in December 1952 and was known as the Government English School.
 The first building was only a scout hut located in Jalan Sultan, Kuala Belait.
 This building housed 22 students and one teacher who was also the principal, Mr. D.S.
 Carter.

 In January 1953, the Government English School moved to Seria Town at the current Post Office site with a building of 2 classrooms.
 In January 1954, the school had its own building located between Jalan Tengah and Lorong 2 Seria accommodating 57 students.